I had lunch with my niece the other day. I haven’t seen her in ages so it was lovely to catch up one on one.

 People might feel pressured or make assumptions about their trip based on dodgy advice.

-Let’s have a look at some advice you can ignore if you choose to.
+Let’s have a look at some travel advice to ignore if you choose to.

 You have to go to here, here and here